Decoherence, Branching, and the Born Rule in a Mixed-State Everettian Multiverse: The Born Rule

 Given this situation, each agent -- well aware of the symmetry of the situation -- is put in a sleeping pill situation: they're put to sleep before measurement in a `ready' room, and then moved to a `found' room -- stipulated to be internally identical as the `ready' room -- if the particle is found by the measurement apparatus in their space-station.
 The measurement then takes place.

-Now, given WFR\textsubscript{E}, the agent branches into two copies, one remaining in the `ready' room, and one moving to the `found' room.
+Now, given WFR\textsubscript{E}, the agent knows that they will branch into two copies upon looking at the measurement outcome, one remaining in the `ready' room, and one moving to the `found' room.
 What is the self-locating uncertainty they should ascribe to being in the `found' room?
 Agent $A_1$ knows that if they're in the `found' room, then the other agents ($A_2$, $A_3$...) are in the `ready' room.
 But they also know this is true for each other agent: if $A_2$ is in the `found' room, then the others are in the `ready' room, and likewise for $A_3$, $A_4$... $A_N$.
-This exhausts all the possibilities given the form of the particle's wave function.
+This exhausts all the possibilities given the form of the particle's wavefunction.
 Since each outcome is symmetric given the set-up, under \textbf{Symmetry}, each agent should rationally assign each outcome the same credence.
 The unique way to assign each outcome a probability is to assign each outcome $\frac{1}{N}$.
 This corresponds to the squared-amplitude weights of each outcome, and so vindicates the Born rule for this specific symmetric case.

 For asymmetric cases, we keep the same symmetric set-up as before.
-However, \textbf{No-FTL} and \textbf{Locality} ensures that changes to the wave-packets at $L_2$, $L_3$, ... of a wave function with $N$ remote wave-packets do not influence the wave-packet at $L_1$ in terms of the credences $A_1$ ought to assign to their local measurement outcomes.
-Then, even if the wave function in question evolves from e.g. (\ref{symmetric-vaidman}) to:
+However, \textbf{No-FTL} and \textbf{Locality} ensures that changes to the wave-packets at $L_2$, $L_3$, ... of a wavefunction with $N$ remote wave-packets do not influence the wave-packet at $L_1$ in terms of the credences $A_1$ ought to assign to their local measurement outcomes.
+Then, even if the wavefunction in question evolves from e.g. (\ref{symmetric-vaidman}) to:

-by e.g. unitarily transforming the $ \lvert L_2 \rangle$ and $\lvert L_3 \rangle $ wave packets into some arbitrary state $\lvert ? \rangle$, the agent $A_1$ at $L_1$ should assign probabilities \textit{as though} they were in the symmetric case since they have no access to the information that the transformation took place.
+by e.g. transforming the $ \lvert L_2 \rangle$ and $\lvert L_3 \rangle $ wave packets into some arbitrary state $\lvert ? \rangle$, the agent $A_1$ at $L_1$ should assign probabilities \textit{as though} they were in the symmetric case since they have no access to the information that the transformation took place.
 That is, they should assign 1/3 to the outcome that they find the particle in $L_1$ (and hence end up in the `found' room after awakening from the sleeping pill).
-Note that this is very similar in spirit to ESP: the agent restricts attention to local matters of facts and assigns credences based on that.

-The McQueen-Vaidman general strategy for justifying the Born rule for asymmetric cases, then, is to entertain the possibility that any asymmetric state can be obtained from a symmetric state of something like (\ref{symmetric-vaidman}) and then impose \textbf{No-FTL} and \textbf{Locality} so that an agent $A_N$ at $L_N$ can treat their situation in both asymmetric and symmetric cases the same way, by using \textbf{Symmetry}.
-(For a more thorough statement, see \textcite{mcqueenvaidman2018}).